outofculture/accesscontrol/INSTALL.md

 Edit crontab and make sure it is using the correct path

-$ sudo mv crontab /etc/cron.d/access
+    sudo cp crontab /etc/cron.d/access

 ###
 # Running tests
 ###

-If you feel so inclined.
+If you feel so inclined (no raspberry pi required).

     pip install -r requirements.txt
     pip install -r dev_requirements.txt